UniMath/agda-unimath/src/universal-algebra/terms-over-signatures.lagda.md

 ## Idea

-A term in a signature, is an abstract representation of a well formed expression which uses only variables and operations in the signature.
+A {{#concept "term" Disambiguation="over a finitary signature" Agda=term}} over a [(finitary) signature](universal-algebra.signatures.md), is an abstract representation of a well-formed expression which uses only variables and operations in the signature.

 For this particular formalization, we are using de Bruijn variables.

 ## Definitions